 My current scholarly interests encompass Central European literature, literary representations of cultural and sculptural events, and literary historiography.

-The Case of the Missing Statue: A Historical and Literary Study of the Stalin Monument in Prague.
-Prague: Arbor vitae, 2014.
+Žádný člověk (No Man), premiered at The National Theater in Prague, Czech Republic, March 31, 2017.
+Inspired by The Case of the Missing Statue: A Historical and Literary Study of the Stalin Monument in Prague.

 The Cabinet of Czech Literary Wonder.
 In progress.

 - GSLL 260: From Berlin to Budapest: Literature, Film, and Culture of Central Europe

 - CZCH 280 Closely Watched Trains: Czech Film and Literature